korewireless/OmniCore-Go-SDK/README.md

 # Go API client for OmniCore

-This is an Omnicore Model and State Management server.
+This is an OmniCore Model and State Management server.

 ## Overview